Growth Metrics

 Lam Research has reported Long-Term Debt Repayments over the past 18 years, most recently at $751.2 million for Q1 2026.

-- Long-Term Debt Repayments was $751.2 million for Q1 2026 at Lam Research, up from $1.5 million in the prior quarter.
+• Long-Term Debt Repayments for Q1 2026 was $751.2 million at Lam Research, up from $1.5 million in the prior quarter.

-- Over five years, Long-Term Debt Repayments peaked at $751.2 million in Q1 2026 and troughed at $934000.0 in Q3 2024.
+• Over five years, Long-Term Debt Repayments peaked at $751.2 million in Q1 2026 and troughed at $934000.0 in Q3 2024.

-- Biggest five-year swings in Long-Term Debt Repayments: plummeted 99.75% in 2022 and later surged 47450.66% in 2025.
+• Biggest five-year swings in Long-Term Debt Repayments: crashed 99.75% in 2022 and later skyrocketed 47450.66% in 2025.

-- Tracing LRCX's Long-Term Debt Repayments over 5 years: stood at $17.1 million in 2022, then crashed by 94.23% to $986000.0 in 2023, then rose by 4.67% to $1.0 million in 2024, then soared by 41.67% to $1.5 million in 2025, then soared by 51281.26% to $751.2 million in 2026.
+• Year by year, Long-Term Debt Repayments stood at $17.1 million in 2022, then tumbled by 94.23% to $986000.0 in 2023, then increased by 4.67% to $1.0 million in 2024, then surged by 41.67% to $1.5 million in 2025, then surged by 51281.26% to $751.2 million in 2026.